Ganesha-Byanajjara8123/FPGA-Barrel-Shifter-Spartan-6-/README.md

 🧪 Simulation
 Tool: Xilinx ISim (ISE 14.7)
-Testbench verifies:
+#Testbench verifies:
-Left shift by 2
+A)Left shift by 2
-Right shift by 2
+B)Right shift by 2
-Left shift by 4
+C)Left shift by 4
-Right shift by 3
+D)Right shift by 3

 All simulation results matched expected outputs.